CoinTraderJoe/cryptotarget/README.md

 Cryptotarget Core is based on the Bitcoin Core source.
 Cryptotarget aims to provide extremely fast transaction processing and stable pricing as a cryptocurrency.

+No decimal places are in this coin due to the nature of the coin supply size.

 Algorithm: SHA-256

 Coin unit: CRT